-Trump to strip protections from Tongass National Forest, among world’s biggest intact temperate rainforests
+Trump to strip protections from Tongass National Forest, one of the biggest intact temperate rainforests

-President Donald Trump will open up all 16.7 million acres of Alaska’s Tongass National Forest to logging and other forms of development, according to a notice posted Wednesday, stripping protections that had safeguarded one of the world’s largest intact temperate rainforests for nearly two decades.
+WASHINGTON – President Donald Trump will open upmore than half of Alaska’s Tongass National Forest to logging and other forms of development, according to a notice posted Wednesday, stripping protections that had safeguarded one of the world’s largest intact temperate rainforests for nearly two decades.

-As of Thursday, more than 9.3 million acres of forest — featuring old-growth stands of red and yellow cedar, Sitka spruce and Western hemlock, as well as plentiful salmon runs and imposing fjords — will now be open for road building.
-The decision, which will be published in the Federal Register and reverses protections President Bill Clinton put in place in 2001, is one of the most sweeping public lands rollbacks Trump has enacted.
+As of Thursday, it will be legal for logging companies to build roads and cut and remove timber throughout more than 9.3 million acres of forest – featuring old-growth stands of red and yellow cedar, Sitka spruce and Western hemlock.
+The relatively-pristine expanse is also home to plentiful salmon runs and imposing fjords.
+The decision, which will be published in the Federal Register, reverses protections President Bill Clinton put in place in 2001 and is one of the most sweeping public lands rollbacks Trump has enacted.

+The new rule states that it will make “an additional 188,000 forested acres available for timber harvest,” mainly “old growth timber.”

 For years, federal and academic scientists have identified Tongass as an ecological oasis that serves as a massive carbon sink while providing key habitat for wild Pacific salmon and trout, Sitka black-tailed deer and myriad other species.
 It boasts the highest density of brown bears in North America, and its trees – some of which are between 300 and 1,000 years old – absorb at least 8% of all the carbon stored in the entire Lower 48′s forests combined.